-It’s been a long time since Sally and I just took off for an extended vacation.
+It’s been a long time since we just took off for an extended vacation.
 When we decided to do it this year, she couldn’t get off work until the last week of October.
 That was later in the season than we wanted to go, but it helped us decide to head for Utah and not Wyoming.

 It all worked out.
 We thought we’d be traveling in early winter, but once we got west of the Rockies, we found ourselves in the peak of fall color season.
 (More on that in future posts.)

 We left home at 9:00 a.m.—our goal on this trip was to see a lot but not be rushed.
 I took I-70 all the way across Colorado.
 We’d never been on it between Frisco and Glenwood Springs, so this was our first trip past Vail and through Glenwood Canyon.